Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 \subsection{Equivalence of field theories}

-As is already clear from the discussion in \cref{ssec:CKDuality}, any lift of CK duality from tree-level diagrams to loop level integrands will imply a reparameterization of the field theory scattering amplitudes, and we have to identify reparameterizations that link physically equivalent field theories.
+As is already clear from the discussion in \cref{ssec:CKDuality}, any lift of CK duality from tree-level diagrams to loop-level integrands will imply a reparameterization of the field theory scattering amplitudes, and we have to identify reparameterizations that link physically equivalent field theories.
 Before this, let us set up our discussion by introducing some precise nomenclature.

 First of all, we restrict our discussion to the perturbative situation.
-That is, our fields take values in vector spaces, and all expressions, such as classical solutions, scattering amplitudes and correlators, are formal power series in the coupling constants.
+That is, we restrict our attention to perturbatively computed scattering amplitudes (or, at most, correlators that can be computed perturbatively by Feynman diagrams) at zero temperature, ignoring non-perturbative issues such as Wilson loops, black holes, confinement, phases, etc.; our fields take values in vector spaces, and all expressions, such as classical solutions, scattering amplitudes and correlators, are formal power series in the coupling constants.
 Homotopy algebraically, our classical field theories correspond to cyclic $L_\infty$-algebras, and we can use the homological perturbation lemma to compute the scattering amplitudes, cf.~e.g.~\cite{Borsten:2021hua,Jurco:2018sby}.
 This perspective suffices for our purposes, as we are merely interested in $n$-point, $L$-loop scattering amplitudes for finite $n$ and $L$ in this paper.
 It allows us to truncate accordingly any perturbative power series in the fields, and, e.g., to neglect higher-order terms in the action.
 We can thus ignore many questions regarding convergence.

-We will always make the usual distinction between scattering amplitudes, corresponding to sums of amputated Feynman diagrams with physical states on external legs, and correlators, corresponding to sums of general Feynman diagrams with possibly off-shell momenta.
-Physical states are on shell, i.e.~they have light-like momenta with non-negative energies in the massless theories in which we are mostly interested, and, if they transform non-trivially under the Lorentz group, they are further restricted in their polarization or chirality.

-We will always have an action principle and a path integral measure in mind when speaking of correlators and scattering amplitudes.
-The homotopy algebraic point of view on quantum field theory unifies scattering amplitudes and actions, cf.~\cite{Doubek:2017naz,Jurco:2018sby,Borsten:2021hua}, but we refrain from using this language here bar some minor remarks.

 There are three notions of equivalence commonly found in the literature.
 First, if two actions have isomorphic solution spaces, then they are often called \emph{classically equivalent}.
 While this notion of equivalence can be useful for the generation or reparameterization of classical solutions, it is fairly coarse.
 For example, the solution spaces of both the free Klein--Gordon equation and the equation with polynomial potential over Minkowski space are isomorphic to boundary data on a Cauchy surface and therefore isomorphic.